October special – $35 off Jeep tour reservations with code candy35w – expires 10/31/23 Reserve your Jeep today and save!

 Use the CB radio in each Jeep to communicate with the guides.

 All guides are First-Aid and CPR certified.
-The guide unit on all tours is equipped with first aid, emergency supplies, satellite phone, spare tires and tire repair kits.
+The guide unit on all tours is equipped with first aid, emergency supplies, satellite phones, spare tires and tire repair kits.

 The 4-door Jeeps are spacious enough for 4 Adults.
-We allow all riders that meet the requirements (over 25 and valid driver’s license) the opportunity to drive during the tour.
+We allow all riders who meet the requirements (over 25 and a valid driver’s license) the opportunity to drive during the tour.
 There are several stops during the tour where drivers can switch.

 This is a driving tour.
 Someone in each party does need to be over 25 and willing to drive.
 Seats in the Guide Jeep are limited and only one or two Guides accompany each tour.
 Seats in the Guide Jeep may be requested at any time.
 Denali Jeep Excursions does not provide drivers.

-All customers will receive instruction from their guides on the operation of their Jeep.
+All customers will receive instructions from their guides on the operation of their Jeep.
 Customers will then have the chance to ask questions and must demonstrate that they have understood the instructions.
-Jeeps are four-wheel drive, have automatic transmissions and perfectly equipped to handle the road conditions.
+Jeeps are four-wheel drive, have automatic transmissions, and are perfectly equipped to handle road conditions.
 Jeeps handle and drive just like any other car.

 That depends on your party size.
-We sell seats in a Jeep on a per person basis and we also sell the entire Jeep.
-Parties less than 4 riders may have another party placed with them.
-Private Jeep options are available.
+We sell seats in a Jeep on a per-person basis.
+Parties of 1 may have another party of 1 placed with them.
+Parties of 2-5 will have their own Jeep.

 25 years old and have a valid driver’s license.
 Anyone under 25 or without a driver’s license may still go on tour, but they may not drive.